What’s the state of SAS? Will the 24G standard help SAS drives thrive in an increasingly NVMe-oriented data center landscape?

 Nearline HDD Remains Key

-Moreover, the majority of this HDD capacity lives in hyperscale data centers, not in smaller enterprise centers.
-And there’s every indication that the volume of exabytes sitting with hyperscalers will do nothing but rapidly grow in the next few years.
-Industry analyst Tom Coughlin projects that in 2028, there will be 4,457 EB of shipped HDD capacity.
+After all, there’s every indication that the volume of exabytes sitting with hyperscalers will continue to rapidly grow in the next few years.
+Industry analyst Tom Coughlin projects that in 2029, there will be 7.3ZB of shipped HDD capacity.

 NVMe For HDD

 But before we consider the case closed for the continued relevance of SAS, there is another tantalizing scenario to bear in mind.
-What if NVMe miraculously extends to hard drives
+What if NVMe miraculously extends to hard drives?
+Seagate has been actively working on such drives.
+Meanwhile, Western Digital is engaged in a concerted push to expand HDD bandwidth.
+SATA cannot support this bandwidth, while SAS and NVMe can.
+But if most flash already uses NVMe, then leaning into NVMe HDD would be a smart move for high-bandwidth drives.

 So, while NVMe for HDD is a powerful concept—think of the massive parallelism NVMe could bring to high capacity, multi-actuator HDDs—it has a number of technical and implementation challenges ahead of it.